kwikrick/organicsoup/New rules idea:.md

 ## Pairwise bonding rules:
  for any pair of atoms, a bonding strenght an distance are given.

 If no rule is given for a pair, there is no bond.
+If there was a bond, it will be broken.
-A streng of 0 also means no bond?
+A streng of 0 also means no bond.

 So existance of a bond, it distance and strength are given by a function that is determined for any pair of neighbouring atoms.